loneyeti/snowscribe/memory-bank/progress.md

   - [ ] Linking notes to specific manuscript scenes or characters.
 - [ ] Export Functionality:
   - [ ] Implement project export (e.g., as a manuscript format).
+- [ ] Scene Tag System:
+  - [ ] Finalize dedicated tag management UI and API routes.
+  - [ ] Comprehensive testing and UX refinement for the new two-tiered tag system.

 ### AI Features